schlerp/schlerp/README.md

 He/Him

 I'm a developer from sunny little Darwin in Australia.
-I currently work for a healthcare company building integrations for our internal EMR system across many countries around the globe.
+I currently work on the fraud and credit reporting team at Kraken Tech (Octopus Energy), we are building the core global fraud framework.
+I used to work for a healthcare company building integrations for their internal EMR system across many countries around the globe.
 Python is my favourite programming language, and it's where I feel the most at home.
-Type hinting is fantastic, and I am a big fan of [Mypy](https://mypy-lang.org/) and [Pydantic](https://docs.pydantic.dev/).
+Type hinting in python is fantastic, and I am a big fan of [Mypy](https://mypy-lang.org/) and [Pydantic](https://docs.pydantic.dev/).
 When I'm not flexing my fingers on the keyboard I'm usually brewing or judging beer, playing volleyball or riding my bike.

 ## Current Projects